 Communication and connection building for small groups

-Race to your Rocket is an engaging game, using space-themed questions to help children discover shared interests, learn more about their peers, and spark conversations that promote social communication skills and confidence.
+Race to your Rocket is an engaging game, using space-themed questions to help children learn more about their peers, and spark conversations that promote social communication skills and confidence.

 Upcoming Games